Jonathan Cooper: College career

 Cooper accepted a football scholarship from the University of North Carolina at Chapel Hill.
 As a redshirt freshman, he started 10 games at left guard and saw action on 579 snaps.
 He sat out the Connecticut, Georgia Tech and Virginia games due to an ankle injury.
 Still, Cooper recorded a team-best 40 knock-down blocks on the season and owned a 73-percent grade.
 He was named to the All-ACC freshman team by The Sporting News.

 As a sophomore, Cooper started all 13 games in the regular season and played a team-high 875 snaps.
 For the second straight year, he led the Tar Heels in knock-down blocks with 55 on the year.
 Cooper graded out at 83 percent for the season, tied with James Hurst for the best mark on the team.
 Against William & Mary, he played all 71 snaps and graded out at a season-best 92 percent with seven knock-downs.
 Cooper earned second-team All-ACC honors at offensive guard.

 As a junior, Cooper started all 13 games at left guard.
 He saw action on 864 plays and graded out at 86 percent for the season, good for second on the team.
 He earned second-team All-ACC honors, and along with left tackle James Hurst, was part of the first Carolina offensive line tandem to earn All-ACC honors since 1993.

 As a senior, he started all 12 games and paved the way for the ACC's leading rusher Giovani Bernard.
-He was a consensus All-American selection and received the Jacobs Blocking Trophy as the best offensive lineman in the ACC.
+He was a unanimous All-American selection and received the Jacobs Blocking Trophy as the best offensive lineman in the ACC.
 He finished his college career with a school record 48 starts.

 Professional career

+Pre-draft

 Cooper was widely considered one of the top guard prospects in the 2013 NFL draft, along with Chance Warmack.
 After the NFL Combine, Sports Illustrated projected him as the No. 10 overall selection.
 North Carolina had not seen one of their offensive lineman taken in the first round since tackle Harris Barton was selected in the first round with the 22nd overall pick by the San Francisco 49ers in 1987.
-Cooper was selected seventh overall by the Arizona Cardinals in the 2013 NFL draft.
-He was the highest selected offensive guard since Jim Dombrowski in the 1986 NFL draft.